 Top Snowshoe Spots Near Sisters and the Three Sisters

 An approximate 15-20 minute drive out of Sisters are the Lower and Upper Three Creeks Sno-Parks, typically snowy lots best accessed with a 4WD vehicle.
 Bonus: No sno-park permits are required here!
 The trailhead leading to several trails and loops begins from the west side of the Upper Three Creeks parking lot.
 Shared with cross-country skiers, there are two loops, Warren’s and Nancy’s, that offer short and long loop options.
-For a longer day, take the Three Creeks Trail out and loop back along the Snow Creek trail which skirts Three Sisters Wilderness boundary and Three Creeks Lake.
+For a longer day, take the Three Creeks Trail out and back loop back along the Snow Creek trail which skirts Three Sisters Wilderness boundary and Three Creeks Lake.

 Peak View Snowshoe Trail and Jefferson View Shelter: For a challenge, reap the sweet rewards of climbing from Nancy’s Loop to a stunning Mt.
 Jefferson view.
 Also called the Peak View Snowshoe trail, the Jefferson View Trail leads to a shelter that shares the same name.
 This is a welcome rustic spot to share lunch and warm your toes while taking in the peaceful wilderness scenery from the peak.
 Check weather forecasts before your trip, as this area can often be windy as you wind through sparser burn areas from past forest fires.